samraHanif0340/samraHanif0340.github.io/_posts/2018-06-21-setting-up-scala-spark-hadoop-intelliJIdea.md

   * Choose a package type: select `Pre-built for Apache Hadoop 2.7 and later`
   * Then, click on download `spark-x.x.x-bin-hadoop2.7.tgz`

-1. Unzip the Spark into your C drive, for example: `C:\spark-2.2.1-bin-hadoop2.7\`
+1. Unzip the Spark into your C drive, for example unzip to: `C:\spark-2.2.1-bin-hadoop2.7\`

 1. Download the entire winutils distribution from this [repository](https://github.com/steveloughran/winutils).
 Form the downloaded repo, copy the folder corresponding to your installed Hadoop version to a location on your C drive.
 In my case I copied `hadoop-2.7.1` folder to `C:\`.
 Then, rename the `hadoop-x.x.x` folder to `winutil`.